imelekhin/textsearch/README.md

 cfg file format:

 [field] - field name in Kafka JSON message to search for regexps.
-Field names are case sensetive r:'regexp':comment - single regular expression regexp search in field.
-If found send message to specified Kfka topic with "comment" f:'filename":comment  - find all regular expressions listed in every line in file "filename".
-If found send message to specified Kafka topic with "comment"
+Field names are case sensetive</br>
+  r:'regexp':comment - single regular expression regexp search in field.
+If found send message to specified Kfka topic with "comment"</br>
+  f:'filename":comment  - find all regular expressions listed in every line in file "filename".
+If found send message to specified Kafka topic with "comment"</br>